crt26/pqc-evaluation-tools/README.md

 3. Build the OQS-Provider Library after a previous install of Liboqs

 The setup script will also handle the building of [OpenSSL 3.4.0](https://www.openssl.org/source/) within the pqc-eval-tools lib directory as this is required to utilise the OpenSSL provider functionality provided by OQS-Provider.
 This will be a separate build from the systems default OpenSSL installation and will not replace or interfere with those binaries.

+Additionally, if compiling the OQS-Provider library, the setup script will prompt you to enable the optional KEM encoders feature.
+This feature is supported by OQS-Provider, but this repository does not currently utilize it.
+However, developers who wish to take advantage of KEM encoders can enable this option during setup.

 Once all of the relevant options have been selected, the setup script will download, configure and build each of the libraries.
 Alongside, optimizing the builds for the current systems by automatically passing the relevant build parameters.